Germany lifts coronavirus ban on religious services, opens up playgrounds | DW | 30.04.2020

 A sliver of hope for the Bundesliga

-Federal and state leaders postponed decisions on whether to reopen all schools and kindergartens and whether to restart matches in the Bundesliga, Germany's top soccer league.
+In addition to not ruling on whether schools would reopen, federal and state leaders postponed a decision on whether to restart matches in the Bundesliga, Germany's top soccer league.

-Lauterbach, who is also a lawmaker for the center-left Social Democrats, also said he was "glad that we haven't decided on the schools and kindergartens" because the government could have gone "too far" with the easing of restrictions.

 While the authorities continued the ban on large public events, the Thursday meeting did not eliminate the possibility for sporting events to be played without spectators.
 Earlier on Thursday, Merkel's top aide Helge Braun said the officials would likely announce their decision following the next meeting between Merkel and state premiers on Wednesday.